-For complaints under this policy, the Sexual Misconduct Coordinator may dismiss a Formal Complaint or the part of the allegations in a Formal Complaint, if applicable, where:
+Under Title IX regulations, colleges are required to distinguish between prohibited conduct that is "under Title IX" and prohibited conduct that is a violation of College policy.
+Under Title IX, the College must dismiss a Formal Complaint or the part of the allegations in a Formal Complaint, if applicable, where:

-- The respondent is not participating in the College's education program or activity or is not employed by the College. - The College receives the complainant's voluntary withdrawal in writing of any or all of the allegations, and Sexual Misconduct Coordinator declines to initiate a complaint. - The College determines that the conduct alleged in the complaint, even if proven, would not constitute a policy violation, as defined herein.
+- The respondent is not participating in the College's education program or activity or is not employed by the College. - The College receives the complainant's voluntary withdrawal in writing of any or all of the allegations, and Title IX Coordinator declines to initiate a complaint. - The College determines that the conduct alleged in the complaint, even if proven, would not constitute sexual harassment under Title IX.
 Before dismissing the complaint, the College will make reasonable efforts to clarify the allegations with the complainant. - Specific circumstances prevent the College from gathering evidence sufficient to reach a determination as to the Formal Complaint or any allegations therein.